In its simplest form, PostHog is an analytics data store where events come in and get analyzed.

 This table:

-- Gets pushed rows from
+- Gets pushed rows from events_mvtable.

-table. - Does not contain materialized columns as they would hinder INSERT queries.
+- Does not contain materialized columns as they would hinder INSERT queries.

-sharded_events
+sharded_events table

-table is a ReplicatedReplacingMergeTree.
+sharded_events table is a ReplicatedReplacingMergeTree.

 This table: